josangel-george/q2-1/README.md

-	x fetch the question and answer from cache whenever needed. x change MongoDb port number x find a mongo db editor
+	x fetch the question and answer from cache whenever needed. x change MongoDb port number x find a mongo db editor x change font to Roboto x Log IP Address of Candidate x make all the resources local